-How to embed an Instagram feed on your website
+How to embed an Instagram hashtag feed on your website

 Instead of selling your product or service with words, or slick images, you are showing what’s happening in the real-world.
-Displaying this compelling social content on your product pages can improve conversion rates, increase sales, and enhance the customer’s perception of your product while on your website.
+Displaying this compelling social media feed on your product pages can improve conversion rates, increase sales, and enhance the customer’s perception of your product while on your website.

 - Copy & paste an embed code on any website